Professional Counsellor, Psychotherapist and Supervisor in Peterborough

 I am a registered member of UKCP and am bound by their ethics, including a commitment to client confidentiality.
 Anonymity is also upheld when in supervision

-The fee for individual counselling and psychotherapy is £50 per 50 minutes.
+The fee for individual counselling and psychotherapy is £60 per 50 minutes.
+Some concessions are available upon request.
 A minimum of 48 hours notice is required to cancel an appointment otherwise the full fee will be charged.